From Engineering Policy Guide

 The design procedures and design aids presented herein are to be used in the design and analysis of all highway culverts.
 The hydraulic design of highway culverts is based on the theory and procedures presented in Hydraulic Design of Highway Culverts - HDS No. 5.
 These methods are also to be used in the design of median drains.
 Storm sewer systems may be analyzed by the models of culvert hydraulics, in order to determine water surface elevations at critical points in the system such as at manholes and drop inlets.

-The responsibility for analysis, design and final plans preparation sometimes shared between districts and Bridge Division may be found at EPG 7220.127.116.11 Multiple Opening Installations - Analysis, Design and Final Plans Preparation Responsibility.
+The responsibility for analysis, design and final plans preparation is sometimes shared between districts and Bridge Division.
+See EPG 718.104.22.168 Summary of Responsibilities.
 This is particularly important information for multiple opening culverts since these culvert types can be classified as bridges and are required to have a bridge number for identification on the system.

 Many different types of culvert flow have been observed and classified.
 However for the purpose of design, only two types of flow are recognized.
 These are termed inlet control and outlet control.
 A culvert barrel may flow full over its entire length or may flow partly full.
 Full flow results in pressure flow within the culvert barrel, while partly full flow is a form of free surface or open channel flow.